-- Any skin piercing injury (bite, nip, scratch) from a bat, skunk, fox, racoon, coyote, wolf, dog, cat, ferret, cow, or horse. - Any contact with saliva, slobber, mucous membrances, any nervous system tissues or fluids (brain, spinal cord, etc.) from any of the animals listed above. - Any known or suspected contact with a bat, with or without visible evidence of a wound.
+- 1. Any skin piercing injury (bite, nip, scratch) from a bat, skunk, fox, racoon, coyote, wolf, dog, cat, ferret, cow, or horse. - Any contact with saliva, slobber, mucous membranes, any nervous system tissues or fluids (brain, spinal cord, etc.) from any of the animals listed above. - Any known or suspected contact with a bat, with or without visible evidence of a wound.

-If you believe you have been exposed to rabies at work, make sure to:
+If you believe you have been exposed to rabies at work, make sure to rinse the affected area with plenty of soap and water (if the exposure is in or near the eyes, use water only), and notify your supervisor as soon as possible.

-- Rinse the affected area with plenty of soap and water (if the exposure is in or near the eyes, use water only), and notify your supervisor as soon as possible. - Report the exposure immediately to the Biosafety Occupational Health Program (BOHP).
-You will then be referred to a qualified occupational medicine provider for consultation and any necessary treatment. - Contact the BOHP at 979.845.6649, 979.862.6455, or 979.845.6475 or email the office at bohp@tamu.edu.
-More information is available at the BOHP web page at rcb.tamu.edu/bohp.
+Report the exposure immediately to the Biosafety Occupational Health Program (BOHP).
+You will then be referred to a qualified occupational medicine provider for consultation and any necessary treatment.

+Contact the BOHP at 979.845.6649 or email the office at bohp@tamu.edu.

+More information is available at bohp.tamu.edu.